passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 And the damage wouldn't be there when she next woke up.

 She assumed the position for Form I, first kata, with her blade set to training mode.
-She imagined Master Skywalker at her side, leading the group through the kata.
+She imagined Master {{Skywalker}} at her side, leading the group through the kata.
 Sabre up, a foot forward, strike smoothly downwards as she brought the other foot up, curve the movement back up as she stabilised, then guard up, block and parry her imaginary opponent, step back, push slightly, and... back in starting position.

-_"And start again from the top,"_ the Master Skywalker in her mind instructed.
+_"And start again from the top,"_ the Master {{Skywalker}} in her mind instructed.

 Forwards, push, backwards, parry, block, forwards, backwards, forwards, backwards, push, block, push, block, push, get back...

 _Enough._

-Sylla wasn't broadcasting erratically anymore, but her shields were still non-existent.
+{{Sylla}} wasn't broadcasting erratically anymore, but her shields were still non-existent.
 She moved into the next kata.
 And the next.
 And the next.

 When she brought the last of all sixteen Form I katas to a close, she was